Poscidonio/FormacaoNode/compartilhamentoImagens/README.md

 ~show dbs - mostra os bancos

-~use agendamento - criar no mongoDB
+~use guiapics - criar no mongoDB

 ~show collections - mostras as collections